- Michael Angiulo '93

 Gregory Rae '00

 Gregory graduated from Harvey Mudd College in 2000 with a degree in Mathematics and Computer Science.
-He worked at Goole as a software engineer in charge of log analysis until 2006.
-After leaving Google, he got involved in politics as one of the national leaders of Living Liberally, and has advised several campaigns for marriage equality around the country.
-In 2008, he was the technical lead for the No On Proposition 8 campaign in California, and in 2010 he served as treasurer of Fight Back New York, a political action committee that successfully targeted three state senators who had voted against marriage equality.
-Gregory serves on the board of trustees of Harvey Mudd College, The Tank, is a member of the National Leadership Council of Lambda Legal, and is an associate member of The Broadway League.
+He worked at Google as a software engineer in charge of log analysis until 2006.
+After leaving Google, he got involved in politics as one of the national leaders of Living Liberally and has advised several campaigns for marriage equality around the country.
+In 2008, he was the technical lead for the No on Proposition 8 campaign in California, and in 2010 he served as treasurer of Fight Back New York, a political action committee that successfully targeted three state senators who had voted against marriage equality.
+Gregory serves on the board of trustees of Harvey Mudd College and The Tank, a Manhattan-based, non-profit arts organization, is a member of the National Leadership Council and of Lambda Legal, and is an associate member of The Broadway League.

 Dr. Deborah Rieman has served for over 30 years in the computer software, networking, and communications industries in the capacities of technologist, marketing executive, chief executive and corporate director.